 \subsection{Analysis of Legionnaires’ Disease Surveillance Data}

 As discussed in Section \ref{Intro}, we consider a dataset on the LD outbreak in the Netherlands in the year 1999.
-To apply the proposed methodology to estimate the total number of infected individuals, we consider Jeffrey’s prior for all the parameters as discussed in Subsection \ref{Prior}.
-We generate 1 million samples from the posterior distributions of the associated model parameters using the Gibbs sampling algorithm and discard the first 10\% iterations as burn-in.
-The convergence of the chains is monitored graphically and using Geweke’s diagnostic test.
-The median, MAE, and the 95\% HPD credible interval of $N$ are reported in Table \ref{Leg_analysis}.
-We also report the estimates of $N$ based on different existing methods.
-The estimated MAE and CI are computed based on 10,000 bootstrap samples.
-The estimates based on the independent model and SC method are considerably lower than other estimates.
-The results based on the proposed method and PQSM are comparable.
-The largest estimate results from QSM with relatively larger MAE and the estimates based on LLM and $M_{tb}$ are larger than that of PQSM.
+To apply the proposed methodology to estimate the total number of infected individuals, we consider Jeffrey’s prior for all the parameters associated with THBM-I. For THBM-II, we consider Dirichlet prior for $\alpha$ with parameter $(0.2, 0.1, 0.1, 0.1, 0.5)$ and gamma prior for $\delta_{1}$, $\delta_{2}$, $\delta_{3}$ with mean 0.5, 0.5, 3, respectively, and variance 100.
+We generate a chain with 1 million samples from the posterior distributions of the associated model parameters using the Gibbs sampling algorithm and discard the first 10\% iterations as burn-in.
+The convergence of the chain is monitored graphically and using Geweke’s diagnostic test \citep{Geweke1992}.